What is Prolotherapy for Pets?

 Of course, prolotherapy is not suitable in all cases.

-For example, if your dog tears the ligament or tendons completely, surgery for the affected area is generally a much better option.
+For example, if your dog tears a ligament or tendon completely, surgery is generally a much better option.

 The History of Prolotherapy

 Prolotherapy may sound like a new, alternative medicine procedure.

 However, ancient doctors used prolotherapy/sclerotherapy successfully as early as 500 B.C.

 Thank goodness advances in medicine greatly improved the prolotherapy process!